vpavlenko/web-2024-template/README.md

 If you're lost, open a Terminal, press Cmd+K (Ctrl+K) and describe what you want from Git in plain English.

+You may try to commit using `@commit` command from Composer.

 ## Deploy

 In the Cursor IDE, open a Terminal and run: